 One thing that seems to be common among all social networks is that the average user tends to be younger than the population at large.
 In other words, there aren’t that many senior citizens using any of these platforms, with the exception of Facebook.
 And even on Facebook, seniors are underrepresented.
 Yet what I find more interesting is that affluence seems to be such an important predictor of who’s on Twitter.
 Then again, if you consider who has the biggest followings for personal accounts, the young and famous are overrepresented.

 I’d be interested in finding out what percentage of world leaders on Twitter are also “affluent millennials,” but the chances are we’ll never know.
-Either way, it is easy to conclude that Twitter members are real movers and shakers in society.
+Either way, it is easy to conclude that Twitter members are real movers and shakers in society and take full advantage of the connection their mobile device provides.

 Want to improve customer service or your company reputation?
 Use Twitter.

 Given that the most influential people are often on Twitter, it stands to reason that their opinion of your company is really important.
-Unlike most social media platforms, however, Twitter can be used both for sponsored posts/ads and for customer service applications.
+Unlike most social media platforms, however, Twitter can be used both for sponsored posts/ads and for customer service applications for B2B businesses and other models.
 You’ll see a bit of customer service on Facebook, but not generally on the other social media sites.

 So, it’s not surprising that,

 To be sure, that’s probably not quite as many as the ones that use Facebook, but there aren’t as many users on Twitter, either.
-Plus, with Twitter you really have to keep maintaining your account and continuing to send tweets.
+Plus, with Twitter, you really have to keep maintaining your account and continuing to send a certain number of tweets per day to remain relevant.

 If you’ve read corporate Twitter feeds lately, you’ll probably see that a lot of them use the platform to announce their latest corporate advocacy efforts.
 For example, some cosmetic companies pride themselves on environmental friendliness, vegan ingredients, or a refusal to engage in animal testing.
 Tweets on this sort of topic is common in the beauty industry, along with product launch announcements.
 In other industries, you might see a car manufacturer bragging about their latest environmental ratings.
-Major influencers like Elon Musk are well-known for bragging about their company’s corporate citizenship priorities.
+Major influencers like Elon Musk are well-known for bragging about their company’s corporate citizenship priorities and many adult Twitter users appreciate these peeks into business practices.

-85% of American small businesses find Twitter indispensible for customer service.
+14. 85% of American small businesses find Twitter indispensable for customer service.

 One of the advantages of Twitter over some other platforms for customer complaints like Yelp is that the business has an easy way to respond.
 All an unhappy customer has to do is direct their tweet at the business’ Twitter account.
-Likewise, Twitter consumer users are the type of person who like to broadcast their thoughts in real time.
-And as every savvy business owner knows, there’s no time like immediately after a customer complaint to deal with the issue.
-After all, you don’t want hard feelings to fester.
+Likewise, Twitter users are the types of people who like to broadcast their thoughts in real time.
+As every savvy business owner knows, there’s no time like immediately after a customer complaint to deal with the issue.
+After all, you don’t want hard feelings to fester and grow.

 It would be interesting to find out exactly why this is, but here’s a good guess: on social media, you can send a message directly to a company and know it’ll be read by someone who really cares.
 No sitting on hold for hours, or waiting for a chat-based CSR to become available.
 Instead, companies are expected to reply back soon without the customer having to dedicate all that time to getting a response.